top of page

 10 am - 1 pm

-Native Plant Sale @ the PAROC
+Native Plant Sale at the PAROC

 The Prophet Aquatic Research and Outreach Center (PAROC) and GHF are pleased to announce that they will once again host a Native Plant Sale for the community in and around Emporia.
 Join us at the PAROC on May 17, 2025 from 11 AM to 1 PM for in-person shopping, educational activities for youth, and information on how native plants will add beauty and habitat for birds, pollinators, and more!